Simple Homemade Lavender Syrup

 Step-by-Step Instructions

-1. Put all ingredients in a saucepan and simmer.
+Step 1: Put all ingredients in a saucepan and simmer.
+Stir to completely dissolve sugar.

-3. Strain and pour syrup into an airtight container.
+Step 2: Place a mesh strainer on top of a funnel and pour lavender syrup into an airtight container.

 My Glass Bottle Pick